shodown96/shodown96/README.md

 - Testing: Jest, Cypress
 - Design & Prototyping: Figma

-When I’m not coding, you’ll probably find me diving into movies, shooting hoops, exploring art, vibing to music, or capturing moments with photography📸.
+When I’m not coding, you’ll probably find me building scenes and rednering animations with Unreal Engine in a bid to tell immersive stories.

 Check out my website here: https://www.elijahsoladoye.com to learn more and connect.